Tow Canada Tour 2025 in Vancouver, Burnaby, Mission

 Enjoy TOW’s performance enhanced by lighting and projection design, transforming the theatre into a richly atmospheric space.

-This programme is organised by Powell Street Festival Society with support from Canada Council for the Arts, H. R. MacMillan Space Centre, Nikkei National Museum & Cultural Centre, and Mission Clarke Theatre.
+Presented by Powell Street Festival Society with support from Canada Council for the Arts, H. R. MacMillan Space Centre, Nikkei National Museum & Cultural Centre, Mission Folk Music Festival, and City of Mission.